 In the age of technology, it goes without saying that kids like love screen time.
 TV, video games, tablets… it’s all the rage in our kid’s worlds.
 But not for us parents.
 Sure we love our technology too.
 But I love to see my boys playing.
-Like real playing, not connected to an electronic.
+Real playing, not connected to an electronic.
 I love seeing them run and act goofy.
 I love hearing their playful squeals and giggles.

 Our middle son, on the other hand, liked to be read to and color, but learning beyond that… no thanks.
 To help prepare them for school routines, I started working through the alphabet with them during the month of August… using activities, tracing/coloring sheets, and crafts daily to learn (or review) the alphabet.